 What to expect in the Required section in the classroom each week:

-- Students will be required to install and use various education apps
+- Install and use various education apps.

 What to expect in the Highly Suggested & Optional sections in the classroom each week:

-- Online games and interactive activities
+- Online games and interactive activities.

 - Curated resources, including websites & videos, are provided to excite learners and to add depth to the subject matter, or just for fun.

 - Weekly webinars are 50 minutes long.
 Webinars are recorded and are available for students with schedule conflicts.

 - Primary instruction and guided discussions are provided during live webinars.

 - Active Participation (via the microphone and chat) is expected.

 Before taking this course, students should be able to: